 4. Exhaust leaks

-Exhaust leaks is pretty much self-explanatory issue.
+Exhaust leaks are pretty much a self-explanatory issue.
 It means that somewhere along the exhaust, there is a leak.
 This can be due to rust, tear, or a bad welding job.

 Solution: Fix exhaust leaks with butyl rope or another sealant.
 Replace leaking flexible hoses or metallic pipes that have developed cracks over time.